oalfonso-o/mkdocs/docs/posts/python_async.md

 ```

-Here we see an average time of **~6.5 secs for 1k requests with a Flask app** with a single thread and a single process.
+Here we see an average time of **~6.5 secs for 1k requests with a Flask app** with a default [Flask development web server](https://flask.palletsprojects.com/en/2.2.x/api/#flask.Flask.run) (later we will see what it means, but we keep it with default config for now).

 Now let's run it against FastAPI: